yuanzhongqiao/PlotJuggler/COMPILE.md

 # Compile in Linux

-On Ubuntu, the dependencies can be installed with the the command:
+On Ubuntu, the dependencies can be installed with the command:

     sudo apt -y install qtbase5-dev libqt5svg5-dev libqt5websockets5-dev \
          libqt5opengl5-dev libqt5x11extras5-dev libprotoc-dev libzmq-dev